Emergence of a common generalized synchronization manifold in network motifs of structurally different time-delay systems: Introduction

 \section{Introduction}

-In the last two decades, the phenomenon of chaos synchronization has been extensively studied in coupled nonlinear dynamical systems from both theoretical and application perspectives due to its significance in diverse natural and man-made systems \cite{pikovsky01,lakshmanan10}.
-In particular, various types of synchronization, namely complete synchronization (CS), phase synchronization (PS), intermittent lag/anticipatory synchronizations and generalized synchronization (GS) have been identified in coupled systems.
-All these types of synchronization have been investigated mainly in identical systems and in systems with parameter mismatch.
-Very occasionally it has been studied in distinctly nonidentical (structurally different) systems.
-But in reality, structurally different systems are predominant in nature and very often the phenomenon of synchronization (GS) is responsible for their evolutionary mechanism and proper functioning of such distinctly nonidentical systems.
-As typical examples, we may cite the cooperative functions of brain, heart, liver, lungs, limbs, etc., in living systems and coherent coordination of different parts of machines, between cardiovascular and respiratory systems \cite{schafer98}, different populations of species \cite{blasius99,amritkar06}, in epidemics \cite{grenfell00,earn98}, in visual and motor systems \cite{farmer98,sebe06}, in climatology \cite{stein11,maraun05}, in paced maternal breathing on fetal \cite{leeuwen09} etc. It has also been shown that GS is more likely to occur in spatially extended systems and complex networks (even in networks with identical nodes, due to the large heterogeneity in their nodal dynamics) \cite{shang09,hung08,moskalenko12}.
+During the past couple of decades, the phenomenon of chaos synchronization has been extensively studied in coupled nonlinear dynamical systems from both theoretical and application perspectives due to its significant implications in diverse natural and man-made systems \cite{pikovsky01,lakshmanan10}.
+In particular, various types of synchronization, including complete synchronization (CS) where the coupled systems evolve identically, phase synchronization (PS) referring to the entrainment in the phase of the interacting systems while their amplitude remains uncorrelated, and generalized synchronization (GS) where there exist some functional relation between the coupled systems, etc., have been identified.
+All these types of synchronization have been investigated mainly in identical systems and in systems with some parameter mismatch.
+Very occasionally, it has been studied in distinctly nonidentical (structurally different) systems.
+But in reality, structurally different systems are predominant in nature and engineering and very often the phenomenon of GS is responsible for their evolutionary mechanism and proper functioning of such structurally different systems.
+Typical examples include the cooperative functions of brain, heart, liver, lungs, limbs, etc., synchronization in living systems, coherent coordination of different parts of machines, synchronization between cardiovascular and respiratory systems \cite{schafer98}, different populations of species \cite{blasius99,amritkar06}, in epidemics \cite{grenfell00,earn98}, in visual and motor systems \cite{farmer98,sebe06}, in climatology \cite{stein11,maraun05}, in paced maternal breathing on fetal \cite{leeuwen09}, etc. Further, it has also been shown that GS is more likely to occur in spatially extended systems and complex networks (even in networks with identical nodes, due to the large heterogeneity in their nodal dynamics) \cite{shang09,hung08,moskalenko12}.
 In addition, GS has been experimentally observed in laser systems \cite{uchida03}, liquid crystal spatial light modulators \cite{rogers04}, microwave electronic systems \cite{dmitriev09} and has applications in secure communication devices \cite{murali98,moskalenko10}.
-Therefore understanding the evolutionary mechanisms of many natural systems necessitates the understanding of the intricacies involved in the underlying generalized synchronization (GS) phenomenon.
+Therefore understanding the evolutionary mechanisms of many natural systems necessitates the understanding of the underlying intricacies involved in the GS phenomenon.